If you’re like 68% of adult Americans, you’re probably taking one or more dietary supplements every day.

 Know the Ingredients

 It’s always a good idea to know exactly what’s inside the supplements you consume, and what nutrients they provide.
-By checking the ingredients, you’ll also know if you should avoid taking a particular supplement due to allergies, a food intolerance, or a diet that excludes certain components (like gluten or dairy).
+By checking the ingredients listed, you’ll also know if you should avoid taking a particular supplement due to allergies, a food intolerance, or a diet that excludes certain components (like gluten or dairy).

 Check Key Information